ianimal/pipelines/tutorial/tutorial_savp.md

 In the **Apps** window under *Workspace* select *Single Animal Variant Pipeline Reference Preparation Step 0.3.0*.
 This will open a window for the app.

 Select **Inputs** and then select the **Browse** button on the right to open a navigation window.
-From this window you can select a reference fasta you previously uploaded, or the sample file provided for this tutorial which is found by navigating into *Community Data* then *iplant_training* then
-*savp_example_data* and selecting *e-coli-K-12.fa*.
+From this window you can select a reference fasta you previously uploaded, or the sample file provided for this tutorial which is found by navigating into *Community Data* then *iplant_training* then *savp_example_data* and selecting *e-coli-K-12.fa*.
 Select the *OK* button at the bottom of the window.

 Now select the *Launch Analysis* button.
+A new folder for the output of this analysis will be created after launching the analysis.
+Unless you specified a different location, it will be found in */iplant/home/yourusername/analyses/* which you can browse to using your **Data** window.

+Upon successful completion, the new reference tar bundle file will appear in the output folder.
+Job-related output and error text files will also appear.

+Summary of Step 1:

 * App name: *Single Animal Variant Pipeline Reference Preparation Step 0.3.0*
 * Input: reference fasta